wikijm/deephunter/docs/install.rst

 	$ sudo systemctl start celery.service
 	$ sudo systemctl status celery.service

+Note: If you have difficulties to start the service, check if directory ``/var/log/celery`` is present.
+If not, create it with ``sudo mkdir /var/log/celery/``

 Install initial data
 ********************
 DeepHunter is shipped with some data (fixtures).
 To install them, run the following commands: